thesandboxgame/sandbox-smart-contracts/docs/topics/estate/estate.md

     uint256[][3] calldata landToAdd
 ```

 ### Update Estate

-The update function can be used to add and remove lands from an estate, as long as the changes don't break the adjacency of the lands in the estate.
-Update has to impact the token id, this is a safety measure, to avoid users listing their token on marketplace, and then removing the token lands.
-During an update the previous token is burned, and a new one is minted.
-The storgage id part of the token is kept between updates.
+The update function can be used to add and remove lands from an estate, as long as the changes don't break the adjacency
+of the lands in the estate.
+Update has to impact the token id, this is a safety measure, to avoid users listing their
+token on marketplace, and then removing the token lands.
+During an update the previous token is burned, and a new one is
+minted.
+The storage id part of the token is kept between updates.

 It is important to notice that if an update renders the estate token empty, the token will be burned.

 #### Inputs for update:

 ##### L1, from EstateTokenV1

 ```shell
     /// @param oldId the estate id that will be updated
     /// @param landToAdd The set of quads(size, x, y) to add.